 He couldn’t shake the feeling something was off.
 But then something clicked.
 He realized that ever since he entered the city, he hadn’t seen a single person.
 There were many buildings, but not a single one of them had its lights on.

 There were no vehicles running.
 There was no sound other than his own footsteps as he approached the entrance.

 “It’s here, huh.”

-He confirmed after glancing at the letter with instructions left by his father.
+He confirmed after glancing at the letter with the directions left by his father.

 Faith shoved the paper back into the pocket of his black coat and decided to proceed.

 Two large doors made of glass stood before him.
 Given the size of the building, they were at least twice his height.

 Faith grew up apart from his father, but it was no secret to him that he had been an extremely wealthy man.
 For a company previously owned by someone so wealthy, Faith would have expected it to be fully operational all 24 hours of the day.
 Obviously, this wasn’t the case.